nf-core/rnadnavar/README.md

     not be required for testing, however if you want to run it with everything let me know and I can provide them for you.
+- I recommend that for starting thing you generate a profile similar to the example I have in `config/tcga_train_set.config` and a input table like `assets/TargetsFileTCGA1Sample.csv`
+- Note that RNA only mode has not been tested yet.
+At the moment everything run with DNA-RNA in parallel.
+I suspect it should be okay until the consensus step, which might require some changes to allow RNA only data.

 ## Quick Start